Luxury Is Evolving: Why Legacy, Not Lavishness, Will Define the Next Generation of Leaders

 • An executive schedule that reserves 30 minutes daily for yoga or journaling.

-• A team-wide “luxury” project that asks each member to prototype their favorite small ritual—whether it’s a 5-minute nature walk or a handwritten thank-you note.
+• A team-wide “luxury” project that asks each member to prototype their favorite small ritual: a 5-minute nature walk or a handwritten thank-you note.

 That is legacy in action.
 That is innovation rooted in humanity.